UKCloud/documentation/articles/openstack/ostack-how-use-hystax.md

 These are the agents that are installed within a guest Linux or Windows operating system, which communicate with the Hystax Acura Control Panel to coordinate and manage workload migrations.

 ## Migrating OpenStack workloads

-> :warning:
+> [!IMPORTANT]
->**Ensure you have created a network and conntected to a router on the target project**
+> **Ensure that you've created a network and conntected to a router on the target project.**
 >
-> It is advisable to replicate the network configuration and RFC1918 IP schema onto the target project to avoid any configuration issues.
+> It's advisable to replicate the network configuration and RFC1918 IP schema onto the target project to avoid any configuration issues.
 >
->The target instance needs to be connected to a network and router for the Hystax agent to replicate the instance.
+> The target instance must be connected to a network and router for the Hystax agent to replicate the instance.

 To perform cloud migration you need to complete the following steps: